-Journaling is like the gateway drug for shadow work
+Shadow work journal prompts are like the gateway drug for shadow work…

 BUT, my friend… I urge you to try this.